-- The agency should look into the following methods difference-in-difference, pre-post analysis and other appropriate methods, for analysis of the findings.
+- Conduct project wise field assessment through household surveys and qualitative methods as finalised with ITC. - The agency should look into the following methods difference-in-difference, pre-post analysis and other appropriate methods, for analysis of the findings.
 The agency will use baseline data wherever available for pre-post analysis and collect control data for project-control comparisons. - Data Triangulation to be ensured by validating the findings of the project with government, secondary and other data sources, to enhance the robustness of findings. - For data collection methods, agency can use some software tools like Computer Aided Personal Interviews (CAPI) based method - Documentation of success stories highlighting what worked and why.
-At least 3 case studies / stories of change per theme to be documented. - The findings are to be presented separately for each theme, covering all the projects under them, compiled together in a report. - Prepare the draft report with findings and recommendation (separately for each thematic areas) covering all of these mentioned above and eventually share the final report (after incorporating inputs from ITC). - Presentation of the draft report and the final report to ITC team - Submission of executive summary report and detailed report separately.
-Report will be in two versions overall and separately for education and skilling
+At least 3 case studies / stories of change per theme to be documented - The findings are to be presented separately for Urban and Rural models, covering all the projects under them, compiled together in a report - Prepare the draft report with findings and recommendation (separately for each thematic areas) covering all of these mentioned above and eventually share the final report (after incorporating inputs from ITC) - Presentation of the draft report and the final report to ITC team - Submission of executive summary report and detailed report separately.
+Report will be in two versions overall and separately for each Themes as mentioned in point No 2.